idebtor/nowic/labs/lab2/lab2.md

   5. not using `using namespace std;`

 ## Instructions

+Follow a few steps of coding as instructed.
+Then submit only the source files completed at the last step, but not ones in the previous steps.

 ### Step 1.
 Using vector<string> data types
   - Study about `vector` class in your own.
     -  It is one of the most used classes in C++.